 Why Employee Survey Confidentiality Is Important

-One of the first questions we often get when speaking with people about WorkTango’s employee voice platform is whether or not it’s confidential.
-People want to know: are their survey answers and comments kept secure, or will their managers and their managers be able to trace all responses back to the source and determine exactly who said what?
-Because that can be a bit of a scary thought, having your boss find out all the things you said about them, especially if you were being brutally honest.
+One of the first questions we often get when speaking with people about WorkTango’s Survey & Insights employee voice platform is whether or not it’s confidential.
+People want to know: are their survey answers and comments kept secure, or will their manager and their manager’s manager be able to trace all responses back to the source and determine exactly who said what?
+Because that can be a bit of a scary thought, especially if you were being brutally honest.
 And isn’t honesty the point?

 Otherwise, when authenticity and candor are questionable, where does that leave results gathered from employee engagement surveys or intermittent pulse surveys?
 Are findings valid?

-How Does Employee Survey Confidentiality Allow Employees to Speak?
+How Does Employee Survey Confidentiality Allow Employees to Speak Freely?

 Freedom from Fear of Job Loss

-If employees feel that their jobs could be endangered if they say something offensive or controversial on a survey, it will most likely be very difficult for them to share how they really feel, and this, in turn, will make it nearly impossible for employers to get an accurate read on what’s going on.
+If employees feel their jobs could be endangered should they say something offensive or controversial on a survey, it will most likely be very difficult for them to share how they really feel.
+This, in turn, will make it nearly impossible for employers to get an accurate read on what’s going on.

 As an Entrepreneur article points out, “Every organization has employees who fear to tell their bosses the whole truth about workplace problems because such honesty can be career-limiting.
 In fact, it’s likely that most employees feel this way at some point in their careers.”

-Even if employees’ jobs aren’t on the line they may feel that their reputations are.
-They may not want to reveal their true feelings, lest they’re judged or laughed at.
+Even if employees’ jobs aren’t on the line they may feel their reputations are.
+They may not want to reveal their true feelings, lest they’re judged or ridiculed.
 Perhaps they don’t want to come across as complaining or sensitive; however, if something is bothering them, they should be able to express it.

 HuffPost reiterates this in the article What You Need to Know About Employee Engagement Surveys: “Most employees are too scared to speak the truth, so ensuring confidentiality is very important.”